Painted & carved manuscript cover with Manjushri flanked by Padmapani and Vajrasattva

 Materials: Wood, carved and painted

-Painted and carved Manuscript cover with Manjushri, flanked by Avalokiteshvara Padmapani and Vajrasattva.
+Manuscript cover with Manjushri, Avalokiteshvara and Vajrapani.